ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 Costs
 +++++

+A full literature review of costs for CMAM programme is in [Njuguna_2020]_.

-1. Cost per child (>6 months) treated for SAM $165.12 2015 USD [Isanaka_cost_2019]_
+1. Cost per child (>6 months) treated for SAM $134.88 2007 USD [Tekeste_2012]_
 2. Cost per child (>6 months) treated for MAM using RUSF $38.10 2015 USD [Isanaka_cost_2019]_

-Includes personnel, therapeutic food, medical supplies and materials, infrastructure and logistic support for outpatient care and inpatient care.
-Total costs of MAM treatment were calculated for 5 weeks of follow-up because the mean time to recovery was between 4 and 5 weeks.
+For MAM, total costs of MAM treatment were calculated for 5 weeks of follow-up because the mean time to recovery was between 4 and 5 weeks.
 [Isanaka_cost_2019]_

 No acute malnutrition